digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_goals.md

 <!-- **TODO: mention SkinnerNelsonChin2022a and the correlation approach** -->

 {: .info }
+> **Before**
+>
+> - Discuss reading strategy (skim headings/figures etc)
+> - Ask students to take notes: which parts (figures/statements) led to your decisions?
+>
 > **Exercise**
 >
-> Classification exercise (rotating papers to the next student every 5 min, colleting the batch at the end and moving it to the beginning of the line once)
+> - Rotate papers to the next student every 5 min (**set timer**), colleting the batch at the end and moving it to the beginning of the line

-**Before**

-- Discuss reading strategy (skim headings/figures etc)
-- Ask students to take notes: which parts (figures/statements) led to your decisions?
-- Set a timer to 5 min
+> - Students: Classification exercise with [classification exercise sheet](../assets/classification-exercise.pdf)
+>
+> **Solution**:
+>

-- Application: classify example papers - print one version of each type, highlight particular pages/figures/goals, everyone selects one, after 3 minutes, we switch (prepare a table to fill out)
+> Highlight particular pages/figures/goals, everyone selects one, after 3 minutes, we switch (prepare a table to fill out)

--> maybe even include 1-2 papers that are not reviews?
+Maybe even include 1-2 papers that are not reviews?

 ### Classification results